Philip D. Coombs: Career

-Combs had 27 years of state service including work in the Department of Revenue, Department of Labor and Industries, Office of Financial Management, Department of Natural Resources, the Health Care Authority, and the Secretary of State's Office.
+Coombs had 27 years of state service including work in the Department of Revenue, Department of Labor and Industries, Office of Financial Management, Department of Natural Resources, the Health Care Authority, and the Secretary of State's Office.
 He was also an instructor at South Puget Sound Community College where he taught business skills courses (and after his death a memorial scholarship fund was created and maintained at South Puget Sound Community College for a couple of years in his honor).

 Coombs played a leading role in the beginnings of digital archiving and electronic data locating in the state of Washington and his work led to the funding and creation of the Washington State Digital Archives where digital information and systems are preserved for future generations.
 He was a project manager with the Washington State Library System prior to his role as State Archivist, where he was part of a team that implemented the creation of a process to assist the public with locating state and local government information, named the Government Information Locator Service (GILS) program.
 He also was instrumental in leading the team at the Washington State Library in establishing the library's Find-It! system in 1998.

 During his work for Washington State Government Philip D. Coombs received many awards and accolades.
 He managed the project to move the state's L&I business from private company management to where it is now under the Department of Labor and Industries.
 In 1998 he was chosen to present the state's electronic information systems progress with META-Tag technology at the INET conference in Geneva, Switzerland.